shaidyadvice/shaidyadvice.github.io/about-me.md

 subtitle: DFS and Bestball Player & Consultant, Gamer, Nerd
 ---
 ## My story
 I'm a former particle physicist turned DFS pro.
 In addition to my successful career as a DFS and Bestball player, I enjoy building tools that help other players level up their game.
-I've worked on [DFS tools](./dfs-tools.html) and [Bestball tools](bestball-tools.html).
-See [My Work](./mywork.html) for some of the DFS and Bestball projects I've worked on.
+I've worked on [DFS tools](shaidyadvice.com/dfs-tools) and [Bestball tools](bestball-tools.html).

 Some of my DFS and Bestball accomplishments include:
 - Four-time DFS million-dollar winner